CV4Edu - Computer Vision for Education

 Call for Papers

 The workshop invites submissions presenting original research, emerging ideas, datasets and benchmarks, systems, applications, and position papers advancing computer vision for real-world educational settings.
-We welcome both archival and non-archival contributions, including early-stage work and previously published research, with the goal of fostering discussion and community building.
+We welcome both archival and non-archival contributions.

 Submission Tracks